konstantin-a-maslov/scalable_glacier_mapping/README.md

 However, no GPU or not enough RAM can make the computational time unreasonably long (up to months and even years).
 In case if your RAM is not enough to perform inference on your own data with our pretrained models, consider splitting it into smaller subareas.
 If your machine lacks GPU RAM, you may consider reducing the batch size by modifying `batch_size = ...` in `configs/data.py` accordingly.
-Please note, that altering the batch size can potentially change the expected performance of the models if you train them from scratch.
+Please note that altering the batch size can potentially change the expected performance of the models if you train them from scratch.

 ### Instructions